PhantomX/chinforpms/README.md

 RPMFusion and existant packages updated with extra changes (these have .chinfo release tags).

+> Most packages can be found in this [COPR](https://copr.fedorainfracloud.org/coprs/phantomx/chinforpms) repository, except for those not allowed.

 >_Before use, remember that **YOU ARE AT YOUR OWN RISK**!
 Don't blame me if your
 >system explodes or suffer any other bad things._